Do Employees Make More Working Night Shifts?

 Working the night shift comes with its own detriments and risks, including fatigue, stress, and a higher risk of injury.
 For that reason, night shift workers and other workers working a less-than-desirable shift are known to be paid additional compensation called a shift differential.

 “Extra pay for working night shifts is a matter of agreement between the employer and the employee (or the employee’s representative).
 The Fair Labor Standards Act (FLSA) does not require extra pay for night work.
-However, the FLSA does require that covered, nonexempt workers be paid not less than time and one-half the employee’s regular rate for time worked over 40 hours in a workweek.”
+However, the FLSA does require that covered, nonexempt workers are paid not less than time and one-half the employee’s regular rate for time worked over 40 hours in a workweek.”

 Essentially, the FLSA provides that aside from overtime pay, employers are not required to pay employees additional pay for their work, abnormal schedule or not.
 Assigning an employee late hours is not grounds for additional pay.